 Step 3: Assign the tasks.
 Go through each task in the template and assign it to team members with available bandwidth to complete the tasks.
 The Workload View is great for this function, as you can see who is available to take on another project, and who is already booked.

 Have questions about creating project templates in Wrike?
-Ask us in the comments, or email us at email@example.com — we’re here to help!
+Ask us in the comments, or contact our Support team — we're here to help!